miracle2k/xappy/docs/image.rst

   conn.add_field_action('image', xappy.FieldActions.IMGSEEK, terms = True)

 Note the `terms` argument.
-If this is True then the on adding data to the field a number of terms are added to the document, which can subsuently used for querying.
+If this is True then on adding data to the field a number of terms are added to the document, which can subsuently used for querying.
 If false, then serialised data about the image is stored in a value which is used for the same purpose at query time.
-For large database `terms = True` is normally significantly faster than `terms = False`.
+For large databases `terms = True` is normally significantly faster than `terms = False`.

 At indexing time the corresponding field of a document must be